Open-work charm: Flowers and vines

-Chinese open-work charms that display imagery of flowers and vines usually display peony trees blooming, the peony could symbolise various things, one symbolism of the peony flower is that it stands for rebellion and resistance where it is associated with the story of Empress Wu Zetian drinking at winter time while she was in the Imperial Flower Garden.
+Chinese open-work charms that display imagery of flowers and vines usually display peony trees blooming.
+The peony could symbolise various things.
+One symbolism of the peony flower is that it stands for rebellion and resistance where it is associated with the story of Empress Wu Zetian drinking at winter time while she was in the Imperial Flower Garden.
 As she was admiring the snow, the story tells that she was also intrigued by the smell of the winter flowers that were in bloom that day.
-As the story goes the Emlress wrote a poem and sent it to the Chinese God that was in charge of flowers.
+As the story goes the Empress wrote a poem and sent it to the Chinese god that was in charge of flowers.
 In the poem the Empress said that she would come to the garden again after one day and that all the flowers there were to bloom and were not to wait until springtime.
-The next morning all flowers except for the peony were in bloom, while the peony stubbornly disobeyed the order.
+The next morning all flowers were in bloom, except for the peony, which stubbornly disobeyed the order.
 Wu Zetian was enraged and allegedly gave the order that all the peonies in Chang'an were to be banished, while those peony trees that refused her order would be burned to a crisp.
 Over time the reputation of the flower changed and peonies became a symbol for longevity, everlasting physical beauty, loyalty, and being happy.
 Peonies could also be used to symbolise wealth as the way they grow resembles strings of cash coins.

 Humans and fish

 There is an ancient open work-charm which depicts either a man or a woman fishing.
 The human is on the right side of the charm while the fish on the left.
 The fish symbolises prosperity because the Mandarin Chinese word for fish (魚, yú) is a visual pun for "abundance" or "well-to-do" (余, yú or 裕, yù).
-The fish on this open-work charm also alludes to an allegory of a carp leaping over the Dragon Gate to become a mythical Chinese dragon (鯉魚跳龍門) which is used to illustrate that persistently investing effort is needed to overcome an obstacle, in this context it alludes to the case of those who wish to move up the ranks as officials in the imperial examination system.
+The fish on this open-work charm also alludes to an allegory of a carp leaping over the Dragon Gate to become a mythical Chinese dragon (鯉魚跳龍門) which is used to illustrate that persistently investing effort is needed to overcome an obstacle.
+In this context, it alludes to the case of those who wish to move up the ranks as officials in the imperial examination system.
 Another possible hidden meaning of this same open-work charm is that the human represented in the coin may in fact be female.
 The Mandarin Chinese word for "woman" (婦, fù) could be used as a homophonic pun for the Mandarin Chinese word for "wealth" (富, fù).
 And as the Mandarin Chinese word for "fish" is a pun for "abundance", the hidden or implied meaning of the depicted images on this open-work charm is an abundance of wealth.